PaddlePaddle/docs/doc/fluid/api/recompute.rst

 can separate the network into two parts without short-cut connections.
-The number of checkpoints is also important: too few checkpoints will reduce the memory saved by recomputing while too many checkpoints will occupy a lot of memory itself.
+The number of checkpoints is also important: too few checkpoints will reduce the memory saved by recomputing while too many checkpoints will occupy a lot of memory themselves.
 We will add a tool to estimate the memory usage with specific checkpoints, helping users to choose checkpointing variables.